atteneder/glTFast/Documentation~/ImportRuntime.md

 # Runtime Loading

-You can load a glTF asset from an URL or a file path.
+You can load a glTF&trade; asset from an URL or a file path.

 > Note: glTFs are loaded via [UnityWebRequests](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html).
 File paths have to be prefixed with `file://` in the Unity Editor and on certain platforms (e.g. iOS).